vladar21/english-words-quiz/README.md

 2. Open the `index.html` file in your web browser.

+3. Explore the "Rules" section to understand how the quiz works and what to expect.

+4. For more control over your quiz experience, use the "Settings" button to customize options like difficulty level, types of words and the number of words in the quiz.

-3. Start the quiz by clicking the "Start Quiz" button in the control area.
+5. Start the quiz by clicking the "Start Quiz" button in the control area.

-4. Answer the questions by selecting the correct answer or clicking "Skip" when needed.
+6. Answer the questions by selecting the correct answer or clicking "Skip" when needed.

-5. After completing the quiz, view your detailed statistics.
+7. After completing the quiz, view your detailed statistics.

 ## Future Enhancements

-- Adding more words and definitions to expand the quiz content.
-- Adding sound per word, and mode three for this case (looking for word by its sound).
-- Implementing user accounts and leaderboards for competition.
-- Enhancing accessibility features for a wider audience.
-- Integrating social sharing options for users to challenge friends.
+The English Words Quiz project has great potential for expansion and improvement.
+Here are some exciting future enhancements to consider:

+1. **Images and Sound Options:** Allow users to customize their quiz experience by toggling image and sound options on or off.
+This would cater to users who prefer quizzes without images or audio.

+2. **Expanded Word Database:** Continuously update and expand the `englishWordsInit` object with more words, definitions, and media files to provide users with a broader vocabulary challenge.

+3. **User Profiles and Leaderboards:** Implement user accounts and leaderboards to enable users to compete with others and track their progress over time.

+4. **Enhanced Accessibility:** Further enhance accessibility features to make the quiz accessible to an even wider audience, including users with disabilities.

+5. **Social Sharing:** Integrate social sharing options, allowing users to share their quiz results and challenge friends, creating a sense of competition and engagement.

+6. **Translation Quizzes:** Introduce translation quizzes, allowing users to practice translating words or phrases between different languages.
+Initially, support four translation directions: English to Ukrainian, Ukrainian to English, English to Russian, and Russian to English.
+Expand this feature to include more languages in the future.

+These enhancements will make the English Words Quiz project even more versatile and appealing to a broader user base, allowing users to improve their language skills in multiple ways.

 ## Testing